spatie/laravel-resource-links/README.md

 }
 ```

-The HTTP verb for the action will be deduced from the route in Laravel.
+The HTTP verb for the action will be resolved from the route in Laravel.
 Should you have an action with two verbs, then you can always specify the verb for a particular action:

 ``` php
 class OtherResource extends JsonResource